wendajiang/wendajiang.github.io/content/blog/coroutine_learn.md

 > With "normal" functions, all activation frames have strictly nested lifetimes.
 This strict nesting allows use of a highly efficient memory allocation data-structure for allocating and freeing the activation frames for each of the function calls.
 This data-structure is commonly refered to as "the stack".

 #### The 'Call' operation
-When a funtion calls another function, the caller must first prepare itself for suspension.
+When a function calls another function, the caller must first prepare itself for suspension.

 #### The 'Return' operation